greenelab/ben_heil_dissertation/manuscript.md

 Gene subsets can be based on prior knowledge of gene regulatory networks as well [@doi:10.1093/bioinformatics/btu272; @doi:10.1038/s41598-018-19635-0].
 While very interpretable, these methods do not necessarily lead to increased performance in phenotype predictions [@doi:10.1186/1471-2105-13-69].
+However, such methods can be useful in their own right.
+PLIER (and the associated MultiPLIER framework) use prior knowledge genes to guide the latent variables learned by a matrix factorization technique [@doi:10.1038/s41592-019-0456-1; @doi:10.1016/j.cels.2019.04.003].
+The resulting latent variables can then be used in differential expression analyses in lieu of raw gene counts, allowing dimensionality reduction while guiding the learned variables towards biological relevance.

 Selecting gene subsets via a heuristic or a machine learning model is also popular.
 Sevakula et al. use decision stumps to select features then use a stacked autoencoder-type architecture to further compress the representation [@doi:10.1109/TCBB.2018.2822803].